Emily Ryerson: RMS Titanic

+After his family had safely departed in the lifeboat, Arthur headed for the First-Class smoking room.
+He was seen there by Archibald Gracie IV at 2am playing cards with Clarence Moore, Major Archibald Butt, and Francis Millet at their usual table.
+After they finished their game, they all shook hands and departed back to the boat deck.
+The ship sank by 2:20 am and Arthur perished in the icy water that night along with 1,500 other people, including 117 other first-class male passengers.
+His body, if recovered, was never identified.
+A memorial was set up alongside the graves of Emily and their children in Lakewood Cemetery in Cooperstown, New York.

+While in the lifeboat, Ryerson witnessed the ship break in half.
+She, Suzette, Emily, John, Grace, and Victorine were rescued by the RMS Carpathia at about 8am on the 15th and taken to New York City on the 18th.

 Later life

+Ryerson was bestowed a Croix de Guerre medal for her wartime charity work.

-Emily built the Ryerson mansion at 2700 Lakeview Ave. in Lincoln Park, Chicago.
+Ryerson designed and built the Ryerson mansion at 2700 Lakeview Ave in Lincoln Park, Chicago, in 1917.

-In the 1920s while traveling through China, Emily met William Forsythe Sherfesee, who was the Forestry Advisor to the Chinese Government and later was appointed Advisor to the Ministry of Finance.
+In the 1920s while traveling through China, Ryerson met William Forsythe Sherfesee, who was the Forestry Advisor to the Chinese Government and later was appointed Advisor to the Ministry of Finance.
 He was also a graduate of Yale University and was 18 years her junior.
 He was the son of Heinrich "Louis" Sherfesee and Annie Griffith Sherfesee.

 The accounts of Forsythe trying to get from Peking to Chicago in the early weeks of December 1927 made the newspapers worldwide.
-In the attempt to get him to Chicago during a blizzard, he traveled by boat, train, then finally by private plane, which Emily had sent to bring him to Chicago.
-He did not arrive on time, and they held the wedding December 9, 1927.
+In the attempt to get him to Chicago during a blizzard, he traveled by boat, train, then finally by private plane, which Ryerson had sent to bring him to Chicago.
+He did not arrive on time, and they held the wedding on December 9, 1927.
 They went to Italy and Persia for their honeymoon.
 They traveled throughout their marriage, and settled in Saint- Jean-Cap-Ferrat on the French Riviera where they built Villa Bontoc.
 Their next door neighbor was the noted author and playwright, Somerset Maugham.

-In December 1939 while in Hawaii, Emily fell and broke her hip but insisted on continuing the trip.
+In December 1939 while in Hawaii, Ryerson fell and broke her hip, but insisted on continuing the trip.
 In Uruguay she suffered a fatal heart attack and died on December 28, 1939.
 She was buried in Lakewood Cemetery in Cooperstown, New York.

+Media portrayals of Arthur

+A Night to Remember (1958)

+Arthur was portrayed by Stuart Nicholl in the 1958 movie A Night to Remember.
+His altercation with Second Officer Lightoller about John not being allowed in the lifeboat was featured in it.

+Titanic (1997)

+In the 1997 James Cameron movie Titanic, Arthur can be spotted as a background character and is mentioned by name after Spicer Lovejoy (David Warner) discovers that Jack Dawson (Leonardo DiCaprio) had stolen Arthur's jacket earlier in the movie in order to disguise himself.